ikaem/svarc/next.md

+1. look in create expense use case tTODO
-1. forget all of these converters and shit - lets just convert in ui for now
+2. forget all of these converters and shit - lets just convert in ui for now
 2. ------
 2.
 3.